Study in Havana with MC Law

 The course will compare and contrast, from both a theoretical and doctrinal perspective, civil rights and liberties in the United States and other countries and regional organizations.
 Topics to be covered include freedom of speech, freedom of religion, and other substantive and procedural aspects of liberty and equality.
 When the course is offered in a study abroad program, special attention will be given to region involved.

-The following is an estimate of total student expenses for the program.
+The following is an estimate of student expenses for the program.
 This includes both payments to MC Law and anticipated out-of-pocket expenses.
-These are only estimates and subject to change.
+Please note that these are only estimates and are subject to change.

 MONEY AND COMMUNICATIONS